underdogliu/underdogliu.github.io/publications.md

 nav: true
 ---

-I have a [Google Scholar profile](https://scholar.google.com/citations?user=Xou0DaUAAAAJ&hl=zh-CN), including some of works that not listed here due to very little amount of contributions (In Chinese, it's called "打酱油")
+I have a [Google Scholar profile](https://scholar.google.com/citations?user=Xou0DaUAAAAJ&hl=zh-CN), including some works that not listed here due to very little amount of contributions (In Chinese, it's called "打酱油")

 ### 2022
 * *Learnable Nonlinear Compression for Robust Speaker Verification*,  **Xuechen Liu**, Md Sahidullah, and Tomi Kinnunen, ICASSP 2022, Singapore (to appear).